-The value of our products may be dependent on the value of carbon credits, programs relating to low-carbon materials and products standards and other similar regulatory regimes or the implicit value of decarbonized materials.
+The value of our products may be dependent on the value of carbon credits, programs relating to low-carbon materials and products standards, and other similar regulatory regimes or the implicit value of decarbonized materials.
 The value of these credits fluctuates based on market and regulatory forces outside of our control.
 There is a risk that the supply of low-carbon alternative materials and products outstrips demand, resulting in the value of carbon credits declining.
 Any such declines could mean that the economic benefits from our customers' efforts to decarbonize their operations might not be realized.
 Any decline in the value of carbon credits associated with our products could harm our results of operations, cash flow and financial condition.

-We expect to rely on a limited number of customers for a significant portion of our near-term revenue.
+We rely on a limited number of customers for a significant portion of our near-term revenue.

-We currently have offtake and capacity reservation agreements with a limited number of customers, from which we expect to generate most of our revenues in the near future.
-The loss of one or more of our significant customers, a substantial reduction in their orders, their failure to exercise customer options to enter into new offtake agreements or purchase product, their unwillingness to extend contractual deadlines if we fail to meet production, product, or specification requirements, their inability to perform under their contracts or a significant deterioration in their financial condition could harm our business, results of operations and financial condition.
-If we fail to perform under the terms of these agreements, the customers could seek to terminate these agreements and/or pursue damages against us, including liquidated damages in certain instances, which could harm our business.
+We currently have commercial agreements with a limited number of customers from which we expect to derive a significant portion of near-term revenue.
+The loss of one or more of our significant customers, a substantial reduction in their orders, their failure to exercise customer options to enter into new offtake agreements or purchase commitments or to purchase product, their unwillingness to extend contractual deadlines if we fail to meet production, product, or specification requirements, their inability to perform under their contracts or a significant deterioration in their financial condition could harm our business, results of operations and financial condition.
+If we fail to perform under the terms of these agreements, the customers could seek to terminate these agreements and/or pursue damages against us, which could harm our business.